katrinekolbjornsen/A3_Use_Case/readme.md

 ## 3C: Information exchange
 ### Information Exchange: Fill out the excel template with the information for your planned tool / workflow.
 For this you will need access to the excel, and the Dikon document to help you specify the LOD (LOR,LOG,LOI) for each element you need for you tool / workflow.
 This can get confusing - don’t worry we can help.

-Her kan vi skrive noe om at vi har tolket det som at vi skal fokusere på punktene som er relevant for vår usecase?
-Derrav, punktene som omhandler strukturelle elementer som kan være av betong.
-Det er disse vi ønsker informasjon om.
-Stortsett velges det LOD 300 DK, som inneholder 'Molio Level of information 4' og gir definert geometri.
-"LOD levels includes a predefined set of matching levels for LOR, LOG and LOI" (DiKon-BIM7AA_Molio_Construction_Element_Specifications).
-Det vil da si at ved definert LOD, defineres også LOR, LOG og LOI.
+All the sections that are relevant for structural elements in concrete has been filled out in the Excel-sheet.
+Mainly LOD 300 DK, which contains "Molio Level of information 4" giving the defined geometry.
+"The LOD levels include a predefined set of matching levels for LOR, LOG and LOI" (DiKon-BIM7AA_Molio_Construction_Element_Specifications).
+Meaning that the LOR, LOG and LOI are defined along with the LOD.
+See example below:

-Siden det stortsett er satt LOD 300 DK, setter jeg opp eksempel på de tre tilhørende under.

 LOR 300: 'DEFINED'
 LOG 300: 'TYPE-LEVEL'